aldrisheesh/groupings-tracker/src/README.md

 ### For Administrators

 1. **Enable Admin Mode**
-   - Click the shield toggle in top-right navbar
+   - Click the "User Mode" button in top-right navbar
+   - Enter admin password when prompted
+   - Default password: `wer124SantosPogi`

 2. **Create a Subject**
    - Click "Add New Subject"